Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Related Works

 According to the type of reference sensor, existing methods can be divided into four categories: camera-based \cite{wise2023spatiotemporal,cheng2023online,scholler2019targetless}, lidar-based \cite{pervsic2021online,heng2020automatic,pervsic2017extrinsic}, radar-based \cite{cheng2023extrinsic,grebner2023self,olutomilayo2021extrinsic}, and odometry-based \cite{bobaru2022unsupervised,bao2020motion,doer2020radar}.
 Camera- and lidar-based approaches benefit from the high resolution and rich information provided by these optical sensors.
 However, their performance is strongly affected by adverse weather and lighting conditions.
 In addition, some require overlapping fields of view (FoV) between the radar and the reference sensor, which limits where the radar can be physically mounted \cite{scholler2019targetless,pervsic2021online}.
 Radar-based approaches use another automotive radar as the reference.
 Compared with optical sensors, they are less affected by environmental conditions.
 However, they often require strict conditions such as synchronized radar sensors \cite{cheng2023extrinsic,grebner2023self}, specially designed radar targets (e.g., corner reflectors) \cite{grebner20226d,olutomilayo2021extrinsic}, or overlapping FoV \cite{ikram2019automated}.
 These requirements are difficult to meet in real driving scenarios.
 In contrast, odometry-based approaches avoid these limitations.
 Odometry sensors operate reliably under all weather conditions and, due to their high refresh rate, do not suffer from synchronization issues.
 Most odometry-based methods rely on ego-velocity: by comparing the ego-velocities measured by the odometry sensor and the radar, their relative transformation can be estimated using rigid-body kinematics \cite{kellner2015joint}.
 This eliminates the need for challenging processing steps such as feature extraction and data association, which are common in other approaches \cite{cheng2023online,olutomilayo2021extrinsic}.
 Despite these advantages, odometry-based methods still face two major limitations:

 \begin{enumerate}

 \item \textbf{Sensitivity to outliers.} To handle complex driving scenarios, most odometry-based methods use random sample consensus (RANSAC) \cite{fischler1981random} or its variants \cite{wise2021continuous} to mitigate the impact of measurement noise and moving objects (i.e., outliers) on radar motion estimation \cite{kellner2015joint,doer2020radar,bao2020motion}.
 However, RANSAC is an iterative algorithm with several parameters to tune and assumes that most radar measurements originate from stationary objects.
 Its performance degrades significantly when outliers dominate, as in dense traffic with many moving targets.
-Consequently, many studies evaluate their methods only in controlled environments where most surrounding objects are static \cite{izquierdo2018multi,bao2020motion,doer2020radar}, leaving robustness in realistic driving scenarios insufficiently demonstrated.
+Consequently, many studies evaluate their methods only in controlled environments where most surrounding objects are static \cite{izquierdo2018multi,bao2020motion,doer2020radar}, leaving performance under realistic driving scenarios less extensively validated.

 \item \textbf{Neglect of vehicle acceleration.} A second limitation is that most odometry-based methods ignore the effects of vehicle acceleration and deceleration \cite{bokare2017acceleration}.
 Acceleration causes range and Doppler migration \cite{li2024radar}, leading to inaccurate radar motion estimates \cite{zhu2025deepego+}.
 To mitigate this, \cite{burza2024overview} only used radar data when vehicle acceleration was below $0.5\ m/s^2$.
 However, such a fixed threshold is impractical in real driving scenarios.